michael2012z/BitBible/markdown/KJV/files/Job.md

 9. The eye also which saw him shall see him no more; neither shall his place any more behold him.

-10. His children shall seek to please the poor, and his hands shall restore their goods.His children…: or, The poor shall oppress his children
+10. His children shall seek to please the poor, and his hands shall restore their goods.

 11. His bones are full of the sin of his youth, which shall lie down with him in the dust.

 12. Though wickedness be sweet in his mouth, though he hide it under his tongue;

-13. Though he spare it, and forsake it not; but keep it still within his mouth:within…: Heb. in the midst of his palate
+13. Though he spare it, and forsake it not; but keep it still within his mouth:

 14. Yet his meat in his bowels is turned, it is the gall of asps within him.